 Cellular age?
 From 114 years to zero

-Interestingly, the supercentennial stem cells showed no trace of this aging.
-They actually reset their cellular age from 114 to zero.
+Interestingly, the stem cells of the supercentenary showed no trace of this aging.
+They actually restored their cellular age from 114 to zero.

 To delve deeper into this discovery, researchers will begin studying supercentennial cells to understand why some people have such long lives than others.